nilootpal/chat-room/README.md

 This project demonstrates how to build a real-time group chat application using Redis Pub/Sub and Next.js 15.
 The application leverages Redis for its publish/subscribe messaging capabilities to enable efficient real-time communication.

+This site was built by following the documentation from [getstream.io](https://getstream.io/blog/redis-group-chat/)

 ## Features

 - Real-time messaging with Redis Pub/Sub